Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wearing high heels for a long time can cause heel pain, causing plantar fasciitis.
 Wearing high heels, especially high and hard heels, increases pressure on the sole of the foot, especially the heel, over time will cause heel pain due to plantar fasciitis and heel spurs.

 High heels that are too high change the axis of the leg and foot, putting pressure on the toes, so when walking fast or not used to walking, it is easy to lose balance.
-In particular, when wearing high heels going up stairs, walking in slippery environments, in the rain, riding a motorbike, it is easy to roll the ankle, causing a sprain (ankle ligament strain).
+In particular, when wearing high heels going up stairs, walking in slippery environments, in the rain, or riding a motorbike, it is easy to roll the ankle, causing a sprain (ankle ligament strain).

-Causes damage to legs and nerves
+Causes damage to the legs and nerves

 Tránh 'hệ lụy giày cao gót', được mà - Ảnh 3.